-What makes programmers different from the rest of the other people in the world is their knowledge of programming language logic, tools, and techniques.
+What makes programmers different from the rest of the other people in the world is their knowledge of programming language logic, tools, techniques, and various command lines like those you can find on https://www.linode.com/docs/guides/restart-linux-server-from-the-command-line/.
 They know about variables, functions, arrays, databases, and the like.
 Ask a non-programmer to write a program that sorts a list of names, they have no idea where to start.
-There is a science to computing and writing computer programs with programming languages that takes lots of study and patience to learn.
+There is a science to computing and writing computer programs with programming languages that take lots of study and patience to learn.

-The difference with VisualText is that its ultimate goal is to produce an program to understand written language (the orthographic system) – something every human being has intimate knowledge.
+The difference with VisualText, however, is that its ultimate goal is to produce a program to understand written language (the orthographic system) – something every human being has intimate knowledge.